 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female and all Vet Categories: MV40, MV50, MV60, MV70, FV40, FV50, FV60, FV70.

-There will be 3 major aid stations along the length of the course.
-At all three, runners will have access to full hot meals, their drop bags and sleeping accommodation.
+There will be 3 major aid stations and 1 safety point along the length of the course.
+At all three aid stations, runners will have access to full hot meals, their drop bags and sleeping accommodation.
 Crew are not permitted at or in the aid stations themselves.
+The Safety Point (check point 4) will provide only hot water and shelter.

 Aid Station 1 at Mile 49 is at Blackboys Village Hall where runners will find a large hall for eating and sorting their kit, with adjacent kitchen.
 And a side room available for getting a short rest - 3 Hour Time Limit for total stay.